Kodak Retina Reflex: Retina Reflex

-The Kodak Type 025 Retina Reflex is an SLR camera that uses convertible lenses (German: Wechselobjektiv), made by Kodak AG Stuttgart, Germany.
+The Kodak Type 025 Retina Reflex is an SLR camera that uses convertible lenses (German: Wechselobjektiv), made by Kodak Stuttgart, Germany.
 It was made between Spring 1957 and October 1958.
 Like many 35 mm SLR cameras of West German heritage it is equipped with a leaf shutter instead of a focal plane shutter.
 It was named Type 025 Retina Reflex since it inherited several features from the contemporary Retina rangefinder cameras, like the Retina IIIc: The film advance and exposure counting system, the film channel, the selenium meter, and the focusing mechanics of the lenses.
 Even the Synchro-Compur shutter is very similar to the earlier designs.

 The convertible lenses of early Retina reflex models are equipped with interchangeable front elements and a fixed set of elements that remain on the body.
 Later models had fully interchangeable lenses.
 In these first models, the front three elements are contained in a cell that bayonets into the front of the lens assembly.
 The standard front cell can be replaced with one of three Schneider components - an 80mm and two different 35mm components.
 The rear part of the lens (which is a permanent part of the camera body) contains the focusing apparatus, the entire Synchro-Compur shutter, the aperture, and the three rear elements, which are common to all 4 lenses.
 This interchangeable front component concept was introduced in 1954 with the folding Retina IIc and IIIc models.
 Care must be exercised when using front components other than the standard (50mm) one, as it is possible to set the body mounted aperture wider than the maximum aperture of the lens (i.e. f/2 instead of f/4 or f/5.6).

 A similar system was introduced in 1953 with the Contaflex (SLR).
 The Retina Reflex is, on rare occasions, found with very similar lenses made by Rodenstock.
 As the Rodenstock front components are not compatible with the Schneider rear component (and vice versa), minor changes were made to the bayonet mount for each manufacturer.
 These interchangeable Retina lens components can also be used on the Retina IIc, IIC, IIIc, and IIIC rangefinder cameras.